-Our collaborations are an exciting experiment, and have been inspired by everything from The Met Costume Institute’s exhibit featuring the work of Rei Kawakubo, who is known for her avant-garde designs and ability to challenge conventional notions of beauty, to our 2019 emphasis for Derby on movement and texture - including floating rooster feathers on the hat and the hand sewn ostriche feather detailing on the top.
+Our collaborations are an exciting experiment - operating beyond gendered boundaries - and have been inspired by everything from The Met Costume Institute’s exhibit featuring the work of Rei Kawakubo, who is known for her avant-garde designs and ability to challenge conventional notions of beauty, to our 2019 emphasis for Derby on movement and texture - including floating rooster feathers on the hat and the hand sewn ostriche feather detailing on the top.

 For ceremony - Josh wore custom black asymmetrical body suit and white sleeveless silk organza trench by Gunnar Deatherage.